 Guidance is available from several sources within the school.
-The Headmaster, Mrs Bourne (Head of Sixth Form), Miss Freeman, Mr Oggelsby (Assistant Heads of Sixth Form) Dr White (Head of Careers), Dr Taylor (Assistant Head for Competitive Courses), Heads of Departments and form teachers whom all offer advice on personal statements, university and college applications and, where appropriate, advice on specific careers.
-Some year 12 students can attend 30min interview with a professional careers advisor from Ideas 4 Careers during January and February.
-These interviews will be limited in number and given on a 'first come' basis; boys who have special needs and those who are new to the school will be given priority.
+The Headmaster, Mrs Bourne (Head of Sixth Form), Mrs Hodges (Head of Year 12), Mr Oggelsby (Head of Year 13), Miss MacKenzie (Head of Careers), Dr Taylor (Assistant Head for Competitive Courses), Heads of Departments and form teachers all offer advice on personal statements, university and college applications and, where appropriate, advice on specific careers.
+Some year 12 students can attend a 30 min interview with a professional careers advisor from Ideas 4 Careers during January and February.
+These interviews will be limited in number and given on a 'first come' basis; students who have special needs and those who are new to the school will be given priority.

-Pupils are strongly encouraged to seek work experience and work shadowing within many professions, industries, as is volunteering in charitable organizations, schools and care homes.
+Students are strongly encouraged to seek work experience and work shadowing within many professions, industries, as is volunteering in charitable organisations, schools and care homes.
 The school supports the student in the application process and in some cases recommends them to the placements.
-These are available on a voluntary basis to all members of the Sixth Form although it is recommended that students complete work experience in the Lower Sixth Form.
+These are available on a voluntary basis to all members of the Sixth Form although it is recommended that students complete work experience in Year 12 rather than Year 13.
 The work experience should be arranged either as an afternoon/evening a week for a period of time or, more commonly, as a block of time during a holiday period.
 It is strongly recommended that students undertake work experience particularly in the more vocational subjects such as Medicine, Dentistry, Law and Engineering.
-VERY RARELY WE WILL SUPPORT WORK EXPERIENCE DURING TERM TIME, HOWEVER IN THIS CASE ALL PLACEMENTS NEED TO BE ARRANGED WITH PERMISSION OF THE SCHOOL - YOU MUST CONTACT Mrs Bourne and Dr White. s.bourne@camphillboys.bham.sch.uk d.white@camphillboys.bham.sch.uk
+VERY RARELY WE WILL SUPPORT WORK EXPERIENCE DURING TERM TIME, HOWEVER IN THIS CASE ALL PLACEMENTS NEED TO BE ARRANGED WITH PERMISSION OF THE SCHOOL - YOU MUST CONTACT Mrs Bourne and Miss MacKenzie.

-In addition to this, the Heads of Sixth Form and the Careers Department organizes a range of activities including visiting speakers, conferences and briefing sessions in preparation for Higher Education, apprenticeships or employment.
-During the Lower Sixth, all students take part in a conference, held in March or April, based on Higher Education and Career options, involving professional people invited in to speak to the students
+In addition to this, the Head of Sixth Form and the Careers Department organizes a range of activities including visiting speakers, conferences and briefing sessions in preparation for Higher Education, apprenticeships or employment.
+During Year 12, all students take part in a conference, held in March or April, based on Higher Education and Career options, involving professional people invited in to speak to the students

-As many of our pupils apply to universities or courses which select by interview, during the first term Year 13 students are given the opportunity to take part in a half day interview training session by an outside professionals.
-A mock interview scheme is also provided which gives all members of the Upper Sixth Form the opportunity to gain experience and advice on interview technique and applying for courses and jobs.
+As many of our students apply to universities or courses which select by interview, during the first term Year 13 students are given the opportunity to take part in a half day interview training session by an outside professional.
+A mock interview scheme is also provided which gives all members of Year 13 the opportunity to gain experience and advice on interview technique and applying for courses and jobs.
 These interviews are conducted in two evenings by panels of professional people including university lecturers and representatives from local industry and commerce.
 This makes the exercise highly realistic and taxing.